thomasdarimont/spring-boot-admin-keycloak-example/readme.md

   -Dkeycloak.migration.strategy=OVERWRITE_EXISTING
 ```

-After that Keycloak should be running with the realm loaded in Keycloaks In-Memory Database.
+After that Keycloak should be running with the `bootadmin` realm loaded in Keycloaks in-memory database.
 You can stop Keycloak with `CTRL+C`.
 You can start it again by running `bin/standalone.sh`.

 # Build the examples